Abbotsford Wharf upgrade

 The NSW Government is upgrading Abbotsford Wharf as part of the Transport Access Program.
 Planning for the new wharf is currently underway.
-As part of the planning process we would like to hear your feedback on the proposed concept.
+As part of the planning process the Review of Environmental Factors has been prepared and was on displayfor community feedback in October 2017.
 Timing for the start of work will be advised when the planning process is complete and the Review of Environmental Factors is finalised.

 Updates and announcements

-Consultation on the proposed concept design has closed.
+Consultation on the Review of Environmental Factors has closed.
 We would like to thank everyone who took time to provide feedback.
 All feedback will be considered and included in the Review of Environmental Factors.
-This document will be publicly displayed for comment before start of work is finalised.
 Construction timing will be confirmed as the project progresses.

 We would like to thank everyone who took time to provide feedback.